An SPDE approach to perturbation theory of $\Phi^4_2$: asymptoticity and short distance behavior: Discrete Besov spaces

 We have for $\xi,\eta\in \eps^{-1}\mathbb{T}^2$

 which combined with $\sum_{-1\leq l\leq j_\eps}\varphi_l=1$ implies that

+Here we used the fact that on the support of $\varphi_j^\eps$, $k\sim j$ or $i\sim j$.
+In the following we only consider $J_1$ and the estimate for $J_2$ follows similarly.
+We have

-Here we abuse the notation $\varphi^\eps_j$ for different spatial dimensions and in the third equality we used on the support of $\varphi^\eps_j$, $|\xi+\eta|\lesssim 2^j$.
+Here we use the notation $\varphi^\eps_j$ for different spatial dimensions which is a small abuse of notation, and in the second equality we note that on the support of $\varphi^\eps_j$, $|\xi+\eta|\lesssim 2^j$.
 Moreover, by a similar argument as \cite[Proposition 3.6]{MP19} we can use the smear function $\psi$ introduced in the definition of extension operator $\cE^\eps$ and rewrite $I_1$ as the Fourier transform on $\mathbb{R}^4$.
 More precisely,

 Here $(\varphi^\eps_j)_{\textrm{ext}}$ means periodic extension of $\varphi^\eps_j$ from $\eps^{-1}\mathbb{T}^2$ to $\mathbb{R}^2$ and we extend $\mathcal{F}C_{\eps}, \mathcal{F}C_{M,\eps}$ to $\mathbb{R}^2$ by the following formula: